 Now you can see that the chosen archive is assigned to the page’s template.

 Add more sections to the template, e.g. select a header and a footer, if you want to delete/duplicate the template or quickly change the conditions, click the three dots in the right upper corner of the template section.

 Build an Archive Template in Gutenberg

-If you’re a big fan of Gutenberg, the JetThemeCore plugin also gives an opportunity to build an archive template in the default WordPress Editor.
+If you’re a big fan of Gutenberg, the JetThemeCore plugin also gives you an opportunity to build an archive template in the default WordPress Editor.

 For that, head back to the Crocoblock > Theme Templates.
 Add a new template, select Archive as a Template Type and this time set Template Content Type to Block Editor.

 Since Gutenberg is a block editor, some of the Elementor widgets may not be available there.
 However, you can still add any of the available blocks and customize them according to your needs.

 Proceed to the front-end and check your archive page template.

 Hope this tutorial helped.
 Feel free to create as many archive templates as you need to make the custom post types showcased the way you want.